-Camano Island Fire and Rescue trained 752 people in adult only, hand compression CPR during EMS Week (May 21-27, 2017) this year.
-The idea behind the project was to train local residents in this life saving skill to increase a patient’s chance of survival before professional help can arrive.
+Camano Island Fire and Rescue is offering their 10 minute, adult only, hand compression CPR training during EMS Week (May 21-25, 2018) this year.
+The idea behind the project is to train local residents in this life saving skill to increase a patient’s chance of survival before professional help can arrive.
 It takes an average of 7.5 minutes to reach someone in a medical emergency – sometimes longer for the extreme south end of the island.
 Cardiac arrest unexpectedly takes the lives of hundreds of thousands of Americans each year.
 Studies show that survival rates from a heart attack can be doubled or tripled if CPR is administered until emergency medical services arrive.

 Here’s a video that shows how to ‘Take 10 to Save a Life…’

 Revised Times for Camano Island Fire and Rescue Board Meetings in 2018

 The Board of Fire Commissioners for Camano Island Fire and Rescue hold regular business meetings and the community is welcomed to attend.
 In 2018, meeting times were changed to 6:00 p.m. or 4:30 p.m.
 Click here for the 2018 schedule.

 Call 911 if there is a threat to loss of life or property